 The Fujitsu Group contributes to the decarbonization of society by creating ecosystems with customers in a variety of industries and business types.
-The key to mitigating climate change is to use AI and other advanced digital technologies to optimize energy efficiency.
-By building such technologies into a framework that transcends business, industry, and regional boundaries, the Group will achieve optimal utilization of energy throughout all systems in society.
+Digital transformation (DX) is crucial to achieving this goal.
+By integrating advanced AI and other leading-edge digital technologies into a framework that transcends business, industry, and regional boundaries, the Group will reduce greenhouse gas emissions.
+This will be achieved through, for example, the optimal use of resources and energy across all social systems.